kitsuyui/cachepot/README.md

 - Typing supports
 - Generic serializers ... [pickle](https://docs.python.org/3/library/pickle.html), [JSON](https://tools.ietf.org/html/rfc8259), and more serializers you can define.
 - Generic backends ...
-Currently supports only filesystem backend.
+Currently supports only filesystem backend and sqlite3 backend.
 But it is not so difficult to add Redis or the other KVS backends.
 And of course you can define own backend.
 - Proxy interface

 ## Development